14-Day Food Itinerary for New Zealand

 Pick up your rental vehicle in Auckland city centre, if you haven’t already, and start exploring the real New Zealand.

 Your final destination today is New Zealand’s geothermal and Maori hotspot, Rotorua.
-A hangi buffet experience a must-try – a Polynesian style of cooking where food is slow-cooked in an underground oven.
-Both Mitai Maori Village (more info on Viator and Tripadvisor) and Tamaki Maori Village (on Viator and Tripadvisor) serve hangi buffets in their evening tours, also including cultural performances and an insight into their traditions and customs.
+A hangi buffet experience is a must-try – a Polynesian style of cooking where food is slow-cooked in an underground oven.
+Both Mitai Maori Village (more info on Viator and Tripadvisor), Tamaki Maori Village (on Klook, Viator and Tripadvisor) and Te Puia (on KKday, Klook, Viator and Tripadvisor) serve hangi buffets in their evening tours, also including cultural performances and an insight into their traditions and customs.

 - Prince’s Gate Hotel